Multi-Band Excitation: Usage

 AMBE is used by the Inmarsat and Iridium satellite telephony systems and certain channels on XM Satellite Radio and is the speech coder for OpenSky Trunked radio systems.

 AMBE is used in D-STAR amateur radio digital voice communications.
 It has met criticism from the amateur radio community because the nature of its patent and licensing runs counter to the openness of amateur radio, as well as usage restriction for being "undisclosed digital code" under FCC rule 97.309(b) and similar national legislation.

+System Fusion, open specification from Yaesu, also uses AMBE codec with C4FM modulation.

 The NXDN digital voice and data protocol uses the AMBE+2 codec.
 NXDN is implemented by Icom in the IDAS system and by Kenwood as NEXEDGE.

 APCO Project 25 Phase 2 trunked radio systems also use the AMBE+2 codec, while older Phase 1 radios such as the Motorola XTL and XTS series use the earlier IMBE codec.
 Newer Phase 1 capable radios such as the APX series radios use the AMBE+2 codec, which is backwards compatible with Phase 1.

 Digital Mobile Radio (DMR) and Motorola's MOTOTRBO use the AMBE+2 codec.